kamilakesbi/ACVAE-VC/README.md

 ## Dataset :
 The data set can be downloaded here : https://datashare.ed.ac.uk/handle/10283/3061

-For more details please refer the the project presentation `presentation.pdf`
+For more details please refer to the the project presentation `presentation.pdf`